HolyCorn-Software/backend_dashboard/backend_dashboard-changes.md

 .

-Improved typing, by adding backend_dashboard to the typed interface of faculties
+Improved cross-browser compatibility of the frontend